What Is Inbound Recruitment? Why Is It Effective?

 Encourage candidates to finish applications with automated emails that remind them to complete unfinished applications.
 Send articles, videos, and other company news to candidates.
 Share your company culture by showing the social side of your firm through photos, videos, and news of events like corporate retreats, conferences, holiday parties, and team-building exercises.
 Brainstorm targeted content to reach candidates.
 Follow up with the most recent job openings and invite job seekers to hiring fairs and training events directly related to their interests.

 A candidate might not be the perfect fit at the moment, but they may be exactly who you need at some point soon.
-Keep in touch with exceptional prospects, even if you do not have an ideal opening right now.
+Keep in touch with exceptional prospects, even if you have yet to have an ideal opening right now.

 Find out where your candidates reside online

-Effective inbound recruitment attracts quality prospects, but that objective is not realistic if the candidates cannot find your content.
+Effective inbound recruitment attracts quality prospects, but that objective is only realistic if the candidates can find your content.

 SEO allows you to accomplish these goals.
 Complete a keyword analysis.
-Ask how popular are certain job titles, which keywords attract the most traffic to your job postings, and where does your company rank for job title keywords compared to competitors?
+Ask how popular are specific job titles, which keywords attract the most traffic to your job postings, and where does your company ranks for job title keywords compared to competitors?

 Use targeted keywords to optimize your job content.
 Include the job title, company name, location, and other relevant keywords.
-It is important to use easily understood language in job descriptions for search engines and job seekers.
+Using easily understood language in job descriptions for search engines and job seekers is important.
 Another SEO tip is to feature engaging content on your careers page so prospects are interested from the moment they arrive.
 Your page will rank higher the longer candidates stay.

 Quality content is king

 When you determine your target market, where they likely live online, and what type of content interests them, start crafting captivating copy.
 Post intriguing ads on relevant job boards.
 Write blog posts that are interesting and relevant.
 Use SEO-friendly keywords so content is easily discovered.
-Author white papers, case studies, eBooks, and infographics that demonstrate who your company is and why it is an ideal place to not only get a job but most importantly to grow in a career.
+Author white papers, case studies, eBooks, and infographics demonstrate who your company is and why it is an ideal place to get a job and, most importantly, grow in a career.

 Consistent messaging instills a warm feeling of familiarity when candidates connect with your company’s website, social media, hiring portal, or other content marketing avenues.
 Project a consistent and desired image through your words and tone of voice across all marketing channels.